Anil Sarkar: Political career

-Sarkar completed his post-graduation in Bengali language from the Calcutta University, West Bengal.
+Sarkar completed his post-graduate studies in the Bengali language at Calcutta University, West Bengal.
 In 1956 he joined the Communist Party of India and later in 1964, when the Communist Party of India (Marxist) was established, he joined the CPI(M).

-A staunch Communist, Sarkar was first elected to the Tripura Legislative Assembly from the Teliamura (Vidhan Sabha constituency) in 1972 on a Communist Party of India (Marxist) ticket and defeated his opponent Bir Chandra Barman by about 1600 votes.
-In the next assembly election of 1977 Sarkar changed his constituency to the Pratapgarh (Vidhan Sabha constituency) and won against the Indian National Congress candidate Madhusudan Das by about 7500 votes.
+A staunch Communist, Sarkar was first elected to the Tripura Legislative Assembly from the Teliamura (Vidhan Sabha constituency) in 1972 on a Communist Party of India (Marxist) ticket, defeating his opponent Bir Chandra Barman by about 1600 votes.
+In the 1977 assembly election Sarkar changed his constituency to the Pratapgarh (Vidhan Sabha constituency) and won against the Indian National Congress candidate Madhusudan Das by about 7500 votes.

-In the next election of 1983 Sarkar again defeated Madhusudan Das from the Indian national congress by about 5000 votes.
-In the 1988 assembly election, Sarkar took on the Indian National Congress' Madhusudan Das, whom he had defeated in the 1977 and 1983 election.
+In the 1983 election Sarkar again defeated Madhusudan Das from the INC by about 5000 votes.
+In the 1988 assembly election, Sarkar again took on the Indian National Congress' Madhusudan Das, whom he had defeated in the 1977 and 1983 election.
 The result was the same and Sarkar won by a margin of about 2500 votes.
-This win sent him for the fourth time to Tripura's lower house.
-By the time the 1993 assembly election took place, Sarkar was already a four-term MLA and defeated congress's Madhusudan Das by about 7000 votes.
+By the time the 1993 assembly election took place, Sarkar was already a four-term MLA and again defeated Congress' Madhusudan Das by about 7000 votes.

-In the 1998, 2003, and 2008 Tripura assembly election, Sarkar held the seat defeating Narayan Das and Bimal Chandra Barman of the Indian National Congress.
+In the 1998, 2003, and 2008 Tripura assembly elections, Sarkar held the seat defeating Narayan Das and Bimal Chandra Barman of the Indian National Congress.
 The 2013 election was his last; he defeated Ranjit Kumar Das of the Indian National Congress by a margin of about 2000 votes.